infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 ## GPU-Accelerated Resolves
 ### Software Setup
-We can also facilitate resolves on GPUs.
+We can also do resolves on GPUs.
 First, we'll need to ensure the following packages are installed:
 - `InfiniteExaModels.jl`
 - `MadNLP.jl`
 - `CUDA.jl`